LorenMin107/AdventureMate/docs/api-versioning.md

 ## Current Versions

-The API currently has two versions:
+The API currently has one version:

-1. **Legacy API** (unversioned): `/api/campgrounds`, `/api/users`, etc.
-   - These endpoints are deprecated and will be removed in a future version.
-   - They return deprecation notices in the response headers.

-2. **v1 API**: `/api/v1/campgrounds`, `/api/v1/users`, etc.
+1. **v1 API**: `/api/v1/campgrounds`, `/api/v1/users`, etc.
    - This is the current stable version of the API.
-   - It includes all the functionality of the legacy API, plus new features like campsites.
+   - It includes all the functionality of the application, including features like campsites.

+Note: The legacy (unversioned) API endpoints have been removed as part of the JWT migration cleanup.

 ## Versioning Headers